-A subject used a stolen commercial driver's license with like characteristics to enter a trucking company (UCR Code 26F Identity Theft).
+A subject used a stolen commercial driver's license with like characteristics to enter a trucking company (UCR Code 26F = Identity Theft).
 After gaining access to the building, the suspect drove away with the vehicle and the cargo within the trailer (UCR Offense Code 220 Burglary/Breaking and Entering).

 An unknown subject hacked into a shipping company's computer system (UCR Offense Code 26G Hacking/Computer Invasion) and redirected the shipment to an alternate location.
-The cargo was unlawfully seized, by a group of unknown subjects on the docks of the alternate location across town (UCR Offense Code 23F Theft from Motor Vehicle).
+The cargo was unlawfully seized, by a group of unknown subjects, from the back of a box truck, on the docks of the alternate location across town (UCR Offense Code 23F Theft from Motor Vehicle).